Anu-bhav/google-scholar-research/README.md

 - **Terms of Service:** Scraping Google Scholar may violate their Terms of Service.
 Use this tool responsibly and ethically.
 Google may block your IP address if you scrape too aggressively.
 - **CAPTCHA:** Google Scholar uses CAPTCHAs.
 This scraper has basic detection, but bypassing them reliably is difficult.
 Expect to encounter CAPTCHAs, especially with frequent or large-scale scraping.
 - **Proxies:** This tool uses _free_ proxies, which are often unreliable.
-For production use, _strongly_ consider using a reputable paid proxy service. **Note that the tool now includes proxy performance monitoring to better manage and select proxies, but the inherent limitations of free proxies still apply.**
+The new "sticky" proxy strategy attempts to maximize the utility of each proxy, but for production use, _strongly_ consider using a reputable paid proxy service.
+The tool includes proxy performance monitoring and blacklist persistence to better manage and select proxies, but the inherent limitations of free proxies still apply.
 - **Rate Limiting:** The scraper includes delays to be respectful, but you may need to adjust the timing (`--min_delay`, `--max_delay` - _not yet implemented as CLI options, but present in code_) based on your usage.

 ## 📜 License